-Laura is a program manager for the Open Innovation in Science Impact Labs with a focus on capability building for transdisciplinary and participatory research projects.
+Laura is a lab coordinator for the Open Innovation in Science Impact Labs with a focus on capability building for transdisciplinary and participatory research projects.
 Laura is interested in multi-stakeholder collaborations and research-community partnerships that address societal challenges using transdisciplinary research.
 Her academic background is in the social sciences, she received her undergraduate degree from the School of Oriental and African Studies (University of London) in the fields of law and social anthropology, and her postgraduate education from the University of Vienna.
 Laura is passionate about working together with citizens, researchers and other stakeholder groups to foster social and inclusive innovations.

 Laura co-developed training content and material for actors who navigate collaborative projects across the four sectors academia, industry and business, public sector and civil society within the European Horizon 2020 project “RiConfigure”.
 At the moment, Laura co-manages the capability building program for the OIS Impact Labs and supports researchers and civil society actors in the planning and implementation of transdisciplinary projects and practices.